-In August I’m thrilled to publish an article in Modern Agriculture featuring a local egg farmer called The Little Hen Homestead.
+I’m thrilled to be publishing an article in Modern Agriculture featuring a local egg farmer called The Little Hen Homestead.

 I don’t remember when but I found this little business on Instagram and was intrigued.

 The Little Hen Homestead was started about a year ago, by a little girl who had a vision.
 She wanted to start her own farm of raising chickens from wee babies and nurturing and watching them grow.
 Now, she sells the eggs from her beloved birds to people in the Lower Mainland.
 She is passionate about building relationships with her customers.
 She believes that while the egg starts with a hen, it goes a long way, feeding families, and developing the local community.
-Her business is centred around Jesus: glorifying him and sharing the love of Christ through a dozen of eggs 🙂 (source)
+Her business is centred around Jesus: glorifying him and sharing the love of Christ through a dozen of eggs 🙂The Little Hen Homestead on Instagram

 When I see a neat story I file it away in my notebook for such a time when I need an article to pitch.
 So when it was time for a local agriculture with a modern spin…this was the obvious choice.